Artificial Intelligence for Science in Quantum, Atomistic, and Continuum Systems: AI for Materials Science

 \subsubsection{Problem Setup}

 \ifshownameYuchao \& Aria\else\fi

 As discussed in the overview, the potential applications of ML in materials characterization methods are huge due to the inherent diversity of materials characterization methods.
-Therefore, we focus our problem setup into two main categories:
+Therefore, we focus our problem setup into two main categories, as illustrated in~\cref{fig:struct_char}:

 \begin{itemize} \item Crystal structure prediction: This category involves using the output of the experimental characterization techniques, such as the one-dimensional (1D) spectra of X-ray diffraction, to predict three-dimensional (3D) crystal structures, which can be described by atomic positions along with three lattice vectors or other crystal structure parameters such as crystal systems, Bravais lattice types, unit cell lengths, and cell angles. \item Its Inverse Problem: The inverse of the aforementioned procedure forms the second category, whereby predicting the output of the characterization methods using the crystal structure.
 For example, using the crystal structure of materials, such as atomic positions and lattice vectors, to reconstruct one-dimensional (1D) and two-dimensional (2D) diffraction spectra. \end{itemize}